aplib/aplib.github.io/pub/SIATM/Compositional_capabilities.md

 ---
 layout: default
 title: Compositional capabilities
-description: SIATM is a text compositional markup that has advanced capabilities for building a document structure and endowing markup elements with attributes and arbitrary data, as well as combining elements through additional links and relationships.
+description: SIATM is a text compositional markup that has advanced capabilities
 ---

 ## Compositional capabilities